RachithP/vrep_quad_exploration/README.md

 # V-rep Quad Exploration
-A vrep simulation of a quadcopter performing autonmous exploration is an unknown environment.
-Uses vrep, python and ROS.
+A vrep simulation of a quadcopter performing autonomous exploration in an unknown environment.
+* Python
+* V-Rep
+* ROS

 ## Environment Details/Instructions
 ### How to run the position publisher